northox/northox.github.io/_drafts/2015-09-20-qubes-rumpkernel.md

 One of the best thing about Qubes OS its easy to strongly isolate operations while providing powerful integration tools. convert untrusted PDF to a trusted format. music

-untrusted -> convert to raw (easy to validate format) -> send to trustedVM which validate the format -> convert back to a compressed format -> send it back.

 To further extend the compartmentalization capabilities of QubesOS, for a long time I've begin asking myself what would be the best way to reduce the boot time and cpu/memory footprint of service/dedicated VMs, e.g., slip gpg, firewallVM, proxyVMs, trusted converters.